Indigenous Trees

 These endemic trees, scarce at Entoto, are struggling to survive in the toxic environment created by the eucalyptus.
 The barren, eroded lands, resulting from the eucalyptus' toxin-deformed effect, have interrupted the endemic Podocarpus tree's reproduction ability.
 A century ago, the international scientific community was unaware of the necessity of examining plants' and animals' environmental toxicity.
 With their dense network of roots, the original Ethiopian trees formed a reinforcing tangled indigenous vegetation with a pre-historical quality of tremendous strength, delivered from the past aeons' evolution.
 This urgent situation calls for immediate action and further scientific examination.

 Therefore, a devoted restoration of this original Nature continues with extensive work to re-form an upper soil layer with a protective undergrowth.
 Consequently, it would be a very significant surprise to receive information about a new generation of this highly-blessed historic Podocarpus falcatus trees, which still grow as ancient furrowed entities in a magical, graceful, appealing landscape.
-However, in modern times, these aged and patinated creased native podocarpus trees are very unusual in the park.
+However, in modern times, these aged and patinated creased native podocarpus trees are very unusual in the Park.
 Yet, this concealed mountain Nature describes the unique landscape hillside assisted by the map loop (B) with the location of these native Podocarpus trees.

 Mighty Crowns of Historical